Flint Creek (New York)

 Flint Creek is a creek in the Finger Lakes region of New York State, located between Canandaigua Lake and Seneca Lake.
-Flint Creek is part of the Canandaigua Lake watershed which is part of the Oswego River drainage basin, which ultimately drains to Lake Ontario.
+Flint Creek is part of the Oswego River drainage basin, which ultimately drains to Lake Ontario.
 It has two head springs in the town of Italy which come together on the floor of Italy Valley.
 It then flows through the hamlets of Potter, Gorham, and Seneca Castle, and ends in the village of Phelps where it joins the Canandaigua Outlet.

 History

 The creek was known by the Iroquois as Ax-o-quent-a or Ah-ta-gweh-da-ga, the latter name being translated as "flint stone", with its origins in the Cayuga or Seneca dialect.

 The hamlet of Gorham was built in the early 1800s around Flint Creek, with several mills using the creek for power.

 A very large area of muckland used for vegetable crop farming was created by clearing and draining a swamp along Flint Creek located in the town of Potter.
 Flint Creek flows through the middle of the area and is used for irrigation.
 The largest portion of this muckland is run by Torrey Farms of Elba.